112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 the billets and food and supplies and services which they are now supplying to us.
 (See [question § 10](#10).)

 <div id="17"><em>17.
-“The French brag a lot about the fighting they did, but you don't hear any Americans passing out bouquets to them.”</em></div>
+“The French brag a lot about the fighting they did, but you don’t hear any Americans passing out bouquets to them.”</em></div>

-General Patton cabled General Koenig, the French commander of the FFI, that the spectacular advance of his (Patton's) army across France would have been impossible without the fighting aid of the FFI.
+General Patton cabled General Koenig, the French commander of the FFI, that the spectacular advance of his (Patton’s) army across France would have been impossible without the fighting aid of the FFI.

 General Patch estimated that from the time of the Mediterranean landings to the